 It seems we can’t get away from ‘toxic chemicals’ and carcinogens these days.
 Usually they’re so vague that it’s hard to argue back, but I’ll do my best anyway.

-As I said above, the carcinogenic compounds found in unrefined mineral oil are removed in the treatment process well before it reaches your cosmetics, making the mineral oil you’ll find in skin care completely harmless.
+The carcinogenic compounds found in unrefined mineral oil are removed in this treatment process well before it reaches your cosmetics, making the mineral oil you’ll find in skin care completely harmless.

 Mineral oil is not digested by the body nor stored in fat or other organs, making it incapable of building up to toxic levels.
 It’s in fact prescribed as a laxative because of its ability travel through the bowels.
 No link has been made between its laxative use and cancer incidence, so from that we can extrapolate that on the skin it’s equally innocuous.
 Mineral oil is chemically incapable of being absorbed into your bloodstream via the skin, as some sites seem to suggest.
 Claims that mineral oil is linked to higher rates of skin cancer (or any cancers) are unfounded.